 Once you’ve got a clear idea of who’s going to support your idea and who’s not, open the table to them.
 Let them ask questions, express their concerns and thoughts.
 Do your best to answer each question in a way that helps them understand why you’re doing this.
 Address their concerns with reassuring statements that show them how mature and responsible you’re being about this.
 Let them know you’re passionate about this idea.
 It’s not just something you thought about one minute and decided to do the next.
 Chances are, you’ve been thinking about doing this for a while.

 Giving them time to process and then ask questions and express thoughts will be a great way to resume the conversation by arguing.
 It’s also a good way to give everyone time to think positively about the situation, no matter how they feel about it.
 Your loved ones don’t want to be unsupportive.
 They’re just worried about you.
 They hope you live your best life after recovery from addiction.
-However, if you're still suffering from addiction issues, and need alcohol and drug rehab in NC, call Legacy Freedom for information on how to get sober.
+However, if you're still suffering from addiction issues, and need alcohol and drug rehab in NC, call Freedom Detox for information on how to get sober.

 There’s nothing wrong with trying something new.
 It’s a great way to get your newly recovered life off to a great start.
 Of course, there’s every chance your new journey will fail.
 You know that.
 Your support group knows that.
 But, without trying, you’ll never know how capable you are of doing something important to you.
 Those that stand around and predict how things will go or how things will end up are the same people who will also say “I told you so” if this doesn’t work out.
 Those are the same people that might not be worth worrying about.